 - You may need to have blood tests, x-rays, or other tests.
 Brain imaging tests, such as CT scan or MRI, may also be done.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Ask a family member or friend to drive you home after your procedure.
 Do not drive yourself home.

 - You or a close family member will be asked to sign a legal piece of paper (consent form).
 It gives your healthcare provider permission to do the procedure.
 Before giving your consent, make sure all your questions have been answered so that you understand what may happen.

 What will happen:

 - You will be asked to lie on your side or to sit up.
 If you are on your side, your knees will need to be bent and drawn close to your chest.
 Your neck should be tucked toward your chest.
 If you are sitting, you will need to bend forward with your neck tucked toward your chest.
 You may be given medicine to help you relax or make you drowsy.
 Your lower back will be cleaned, and you may be given one or more shots of numbing medicine.
 A needle will be inserted between the vertebrae (spine) of the lower back.
 You may feel some pushing or discomfort as the needle enters your back.